Cost of Kit Kat & Pantene Shampoo: Child Labor Continues to Plague Palm Oil Plantations

 In November, Wilmar launched a “child protection policy” designed to upgrade and improve access to schools in and around its palm oil estates.

-“Wilmar International does not tolerate child labor, exploitation and violence against children,” Jeremy Goon, the Chief Sustainability Officer at Wilmar International, said in statement at the time.
+“Wilmar International does not tolerate child labor, exploitation and violence against children,” Jeremy Goon, the Chief Sustainability Officer at Wilmar International, said in a statement at the time.

 “[We] Providing the best opportunities in accessing basic education and secondary to all children of staff and employees,” he added.